gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 you looked at so many models.
 Note that if you take a hypothesis testing approach where you plan to remove any terms with large p-values in this same situation, you are really considering all possible models as well because you could have removed some or all model components.
+\index{hypothesis testing}
-Methods that consider all possible models are probably best used in exploratory analyses where you do not know if any or all terms should be important.
+Methods that consider all
+possible models are probably best used in exploratory analyses where you do not know if any or all terms should be important.
 If you have more specific research questions, then you probably should try to focus on comparisons of models